Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 Increased sensitivity of organs and tissues (target organs) to the activity of hormones and biologically active substances;

-Heterochronism (not simultaneity in time) of growth and development of various anatomical systems of the body;
+Heterochrony (not simultaneity in time) of growth and development of various anatomical systems of the body;

-Increasing the energy reserves of the body in the process of growth;
+Increasing the body's energy reserves during growth;

 The presence of the phenomenon of homeoresis - maintaining constancy in developing systems, reflecting the gene regulation of growth and development processes, the anabolic orientation of metabolism (the predominance of synthesis processes).